JeanBaptisteServais/Jojo-detector-/README.md

 We have the last detection the plate.

-Now we can search on internet, "environement of computer, library of computer if we want"
+Now we can search on internet, environement of computer, library of computer if we want.

 <br><br>